tejakattenborn/GBIF_trait_maps/README.md

 plot(test)
 ```

-The subfolders in the *traitmaps* directory are organized as follows:
+The files in the *traitmaps* directory are organized as follows:
-* The first subfolder classifies the plant functional types integrated with
+* The first subfolder categorizes trait maps by plant functional types integrated, where
-	* *Shrub_Tree_Grass* including species of all plant functional types.
+	* *Shrub_Tree_Grass* are trait maps based on species of all plant functional types.
-	* *Shrub_Tree* including shrub and tree species.
+	* *Shrub_Tree* are trait maps based on shrub and tree species.
-	* *Grass* for grassland species only.
+	* *Grass* are trait maps for grassland species only.
 * Each of these subolders contains subfolders for map products at 0.2, 0.5 and 2.0 degrees (longitude, latitude)
+* The file name of each trait maps contain an *X<ID>, which corresponds to the TRY ID for each trait.
+The names for each trait are listed below and in [trait_id_and_name.csv](https://github.com/tejakattenborn/GBIF_trait_maps/blob/main/trait_id_and_name.csv)

 ## Data